scholarslab/scholarslab.github.io/collections/_posts/2011-09-26-play-in-the-praxis.md

 layout: post
 slug: play-in-the-praxis
 title: jugando a praxis
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- hibrarians
-- language
-- migration
 - praxis program
-- Programming
+- code
 ---

 I third [Lindsay](http://www.scholarslab.org/praxis-program/the-pleasures-of-programming/)'s and [Bethany](http://www.scholarslab.org/praxis-program/ruby-slippers/)'s motion to declare coding a pleasurable activity.
 I have been tingling with guilty pleasure for the past couple of weeks doing [the exercises](http://praxis.scholarslab.org/exercises/) that the Slab developers have prepared for us.
 The guilt comes from the distance between these puzzles and the dissertation chapters I have spent the better part of this year writing.
 I know I will not feel guilty for long.
 Very soon I will begin coding for my digital edition of Aimé Césaire's _Et les chiens se taisaient_ and coding will just be what I do in lieu of writing for a while.